therealwestninja/weld-companion/README.md

 ## Privacy & safety

 - **100% local.** Favorites, history, comfort settings, and pins live in your userscript manager's storage, in your browser.
 Nothing is uploaded.
 - **Your AI key never leaves your machine** except to the provider you pick.
-The script's network permissions are limited to exactly four hosts:
+The script declares these `@connect` hosts:

   ```
-  @connect api.openai.com
+  @connect api.openai.com                       # OpenAI
-  @connect api.anthropic.com
+  @connect api.anthropic.com                    # Anthropic
-  @connect generativelanguage.googleapis.com
+  @connect generativelanguage.googleapis.com    # Google
+  @connect api.duckduckgo.com                   # keyless web search, only when a Weld agent asks (consent-gated)
-  @connect perchance.org
+  @connect perchance.org                        # generator metadata
+  @connect raw.githubusercontent.com            # GitHub updater (pulls your repo's public source files)
+  @connect *                                    # consent-gated web fetch for Weld agents, and custom model endpoints you configure
   ```
+  Out of the box, calls go only to the AI provider you choose, `perchance.org`, and your own GitHub raw files; the `*` and DuckDuckGo hosts are reached only through the per-generator, consent-gated web-fetch / web-search capabilities (see [Skybridge](#skybridge--the-bridge-to-weld-generators)) or a model endpoint you configure — never silently.
+- **`@grant unsafeWindow` is used only for Skybridge** — to attach the bridge's message listener and frame-announce to the *real* page window (a userscript manager otherwise sandboxes `window` so cross-frame messages never arrive).
+It is not used to read or alter page content beyond the bridge handshake.
 - **It can't break Perchance.** Every feature is *feature-detected* against Perchance's internals (the editor, save function, AI-helper elements, and `/api/*` endpoints) and **silently no-ops** if something is absent or renamed.
 The whole script is wrapped so it never throws into the host page.
 - **Focus mode hides *your own* clutter** (menus, sidebars) for reading and screenshots.
 It is **not** an ad blocker — please use it within Perchance's terms.